▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 To create the Seychellois cat, the breeder began to cross Siamese with Persians bicolor and the Oriental shorthair cat.
 Later, breeders began to cross Siamese and longhair balinese within the new breed, which resulted in a variety of Seychellois cat long and semi-long hair.

 The race Seychellois is recognized by the Fédération Internationale Féline (FIFé), Europe's leading feline association, that in 2005 allowed him to participate in the championships organized under his auspices.
-However, being quite rare, only seen quite occasionally at cat shows.
+But, being quite rare, only seen quite occasionally at cat shows.

 In 2011, the FIFé decided to combine the Breed Councils and the Siamese Cat standards, the balinese cat, the Oriental shorthair cat and the Oriental Longhair cat. at the end of 2013, Seychellois Shorthair and Seychellois Longhair were integrated into this group.
 Later, the organization announced that, starting at the 1 in January of 2016, the Short-haired Seychellois would be called Siamese (with white) and the Longhair Seychellois would be called balinese (with white).